svenkreiss/databench/docs/frontend.rst

 .. code-block:: bash

+    cd analyses
+    npm init  # creates package.json interactively
-    cd analyses; npm install d3
+    npm install --save d3  # install d3 and add as dependency to packages.json

-to then access to with a
+to then access it with

 .. code-block:: html

     <script src="/node_modules/d3/d3.min.js"></script>

-which you can check into your version control if you want.
+in html.
+You can check that JavaScript file into your version control or require users to run ``cd analyses; npm install`` to install their own ``node_modules`` locally.

 .. _include-databench-js: